unitygirl/FactSkillTemplate/README.md

 	a.
 On your Publishing section select ‘No’ for Account linking, spend money and personal information.
 Privacy and Terms URL’s are optional.
 	                b.
 Note in your testing instructions that you are using the Trivia Game Template.
 	c.
 You will receive progress e-mails and possibly other suggestions from the team on how you can make your skill even better.
 You can update your skills at any time.
+	Get Started Today
+	Check out these additional Alexa developer resources:
+	Intro to Alexa Skills On Demand
+	Voice Design 101 On Demand
+	Alexa Skills Kit (ASK)
+	Alexa Developer Forums
+	- Kevin
+	Want the latest delivered to your inbox?
+Subscribe here to stay up to date with the latest Amazon Alexa news and IoT and voice industry trends.